AntonioRodriguezRuiz/LiveSplit-gtk/README.md

 Hotkeys are handled by the app even when the window isn’t focused (global hotkeys).
 On Linux, this currently relies on the X11 backend.

+Wayland support will be added when consistant support for global hotkeys through xdg portals is available on all major desktop environments.
+Or at least when I can get it working on my own system (GNOME Wayland).

 ---

 ## Features